-David Curtis is a member of Orrick's nationally-recognized Cyber, Privacy & Data Innovation practice.
+David Curtis is a member of Orrick's internationally-recognized Cyber, Privacy & Data Innovation practice.

 David’s practice focuses on data privacy, cybersecurity, digital advertising, Internet law and consumer protection.
 David advises clients on data collection, storage, use, licensing and transfer issues.
 He also provides guidance on issues relating to the California Consumer Privacy Act of 2018 (CCPA), the Gramm-Leach-Bliley Act (GLBA), the Fair Credit Reporting Act (FCRA), and other state and federal laws and self-regulatory frameworks.
 In addition, David has experience evaluating the applicability of European data protection requirements to U.S. companies.